 A pathway to global sustainability – Role of local food supply logistics in global sustainability

 Under the Researcher Links scheme, offered within the Newton Fund, the British Council and FAPESC, Brazil will be holding a workshop on the above theme in Brazil from 29 May to 1 June 2017, Rio do Sul, Brazil.
-The workshop is being coordinated by Dr Usha Ramanathan, UK and Dr Lilian Borges, Brazil, and will have contributions from other leading researchers including Prof Mollie Painter-Morland, Prof Ramakrishnan Ramanathan, Prof Sérgio Eduardo Gouvêa da Costa and Prof Edson Pinheiro de Lima.
+The workshop is being coordinated by Dr Usha Ramanathan, UK and Dr Lilian Borges, Brazil, and will have contributions from other leading researchers including Prof Mollie Painter, Prof Ramakrishnan Ramanathan, Prof Sérgio Eduardo Gouvêa da Costa and Prof Edson Pinheiro de Lima.
 We are now inviting Early Career Researchers from the UK and Brazil to apply to attend this workshop.
 All travel and accommodation expenses will be covered by the Researcher Links programme.
 The application form, with more details on the workshop, is attached.
-Completed applications should be sent to firstname.lastname@example.org and email@example.com before the deadline of Friday 20 January 2017.
+Completed applications should be sent to email@example.com and firstname.lastname@example.org

 Overview of the Newton Fund Researcher Links Workshop

 The programme, ‘British Council Researcher Links’ provides opportunities for early career researchers from the UK and internationally to interact, learn from each other and explore opportunities for building long-lasting research collaborations.

 As part of this programme, we are now recruiting early career researchers to participate in the above workshop.
 The workshop will provide a unique opportunity for sharing research expertise and networking.
 During the workshops early career researchers will have the opportunity to present their research in the form of a short presentation and discuss this with established researchers from the UK and partner countries.
 There will be a focus on building up links for future collaborations and participants selected on the basis of their research potential and ability to build longer term links.